msztolcman/subst/README.md

     * regular expressions with non linear search read whole file to yours computer memory - if file size is bigger then you have memory in your computer, it fails
-    * parsing expression passed to --pattern_and_replace argument is very simple - if you use / as delimiter, then in your expression can't be used this character anymore.
+    * parsing expression passed to --pattern-and-replace argument is very simple - if you use / as delimiter, then in your expression can't be used this character anymore.
 If you need to use same character as delimiter and in expression, then better use --pattern and --replace